MadGamerHD/GTASceneSync/README.md

 > Export GTA San Andreas IDE & IPL files directly from Blender—batch settings, per‑object flags, draw distances, and texture dictionaries, all in one panel.

+Note: This tool has been rewritten with usability in mind.
+All features will be returning soon—thank you for your patience!

 ---

 ## ✨ Features